The History of the Hasso Plattner Institute and its Founder

 Hasso Plattner was not only active behind the scenes at HPI.
 He was also a professor in the institute's lecture halls until 2023.
 As head of the "Enterprise Platform and Integration Concepts" research group, he was actively involved in research and teaching for many years.

-In spring 2023, Prof. Plattner gave his last lecture at HPI and was and was released from his duties.
+In the spring of 2023, Prof. Plattner gave his last lecture at HPI and was and was released from his duties.
+In 2024, HPI celebrated its 25th anniversary.

-In 2005, Plattner called the first Research School into life.
-The research of this interdisciplinary graduate school extends beyond the campus with branch offices in Cape Town, South Africa, and at the University of California in the USA.
+In 2005, Plattner launched the first research school.
+The research of this interdisciplinary graduate school extends beyond the campus, with branches in Cape Town, South Africa, and at the University of California, USA.

 In 2007, Plattner expanded the institute to include the "HPI d-School," modeled on the renowned d.school at Stanford.
-Since then, students from all disciplines and universities have been able to learn how to develop innovative products and services for all areas of life in multidisciplinary teams with the help of design thinking.
-This institution is continually growing, with the most recent branch founded in 2016 in Cape Town (South Africa).
+Since then, students from all disciplines and universities have been able to learn how to use design thinking in multidisciplinary teams to develop innovative products and services for all areas of life.
+This institution continues to grow, with the most recent branch founded in 2016 in Cape Town (South Africa).

 The HPI Future SOC Lab, a research laboratory, was established in 2010.
 It provides interested scientists around the world with an infrastructure of the latest hardware and software free of charge for research purposes.